Cheung-group/Assembly_Regulator/README.md

 - `graphing/`: conversion of LAMMPS trajectories into graph edgelists.
 - `graph_statistics/`: analysis of graph-derived coordination statistics.

+Each subdirectory contains a README with more specific inputs, outputs, and execution notes.
 ## Main Requirements

 The scripts are intended for an HPC environment and assume access to: